 Why stigma can lead to vulvar issues

-Patients are often embarrassed to report issues related to their vulva.
+Patients often are embarrassed to report issues related to their vulva.
 Something as simple and annoying as a longstanding itch may not be discussed with a provider.
-This leads to potential oversight of an underlying skin condition or lesion that might have otherwise been treated.
+This leads to potential oversight of an underlying skin condition or lesion that might otherwise have been treated.

 As women’s health providers, we encourage all women to speak freely about their vulva and recommend every woman routinely check her vulva.
 You can do this using a mirror.
 If skin changes occur, you will be the first to notice.

 Every vulva is unique and different.
 There is no ideal or perfect vulva.
 Therefore, it’s so important to pay attention to your vulva, as no one will know it better than you.